National Prosecuting Authority: National Prosecution Service

 The National Prosecution Service (NPS) is composed of the various DPP offices (and their subordinates) and are responsible for the day to day criminal prosecutions.
 State Advocates (attached to the office of the DPP) prosecute matters in the Superior Courts, whilst Public Prosecutors (attached to various Magistrate's Courts), prosecute matters in the Lower Courts.

 Investigating Directorate

 The Investigating Directorate (ID) was created in April 2019.
 Its mandate is to investigate and prosecute high-profile and complex crimes, especially under the Prevention of Organised Crime Act, the Prevention and Combatting of Corrupt Activities Act, and the Public Finance Management Act.

 The ID is sometimes called the "New Scorpions," after the NPA's former Directorate of Special Operations, better known as the Scorpions.
 The Scorpions, launched on 1 September 1999 and controversially disbanded in July 2009, was also an elite unit which investigated organised crime and pursued politically sensitive cases.

-It is currently working with the Zondo Commission on prominent cases relating to state capture, and since its establishment has been led by Hermione Cronje, who tendered her resignation on 30 November 2021.
+Up to 2022 it worked with the Zondo Commission on prominent cases relating to state capture, and since its establishment has been led by Hermione Cronje, who tendered her resignation on 30 November 2021.
 As of January 2022, it is reportedly investigating allegations and evidence contained within the first part of the Zondo Commission Report.